Ellie Beaven: Theatre

 Beaven has appeared in a number of theatre productions since her debut aged 11 in the RSC production of Dr Jekyll and Mr Hyde in 1991.
 As a teenager she appeared as Wendla in the controversial play Spring Awakening in 1995, which was adapted by the poet Ted Hughes.
 Between 10 August and 2 September 2006 she played Ela Delahay in Charley's Aunt at the Oxford Playhouse, and then Cecily Cardew in Oscar Wilde's The Importance of Being Earnest at the Derby Playhouse in January 2007.

 After appearing as Gerda in The Snow Queen at the Derby Playhouse in 2009, she then starred in She Stoops To Conquer at the Nottingham Playhouse in 2010.
-The following year saw her appear in productions such as Relatively Speaking at the Watermill Theatre from 17 February to 26 March 2011, as Hero in Much Ado About Nothing between 16 June and 2 July 2011 for the Guildford Shakepeare Company, and again for the company in The Merchant of Venice as Jessica, as well as appearing at the King's Head Theatre in the play Constance from September 2011 to make it a busy year for Beaven.
+The following year saw her appear in productions such as Relatively Speaking at the Watermill Theatre from 17 February to 26 March 2011, as Hero in Much Ado About Nothing between 16 June and 2 July 2011 for the Guildford Shakespeare Company, and again for the company in The Merchant of Venice as Jessica, as well as appearing at the King's Head Theatre in the play Constance from September 2011 to make it a busy year for Beaven.
 In 2013 she appeared in the RSC production of Candide, the Criterion Theatre production of The 39 Steps and the J. B. Priestley play Dangerous Corner for Salisbury Playhouse.
 She appeared in 2015 in the acclaimed production of A Mad World, My Masters, playing Mrs Littledick, while in 2017 she appeared at the Swan Theatre for productions of Vice Versa as Voluptua between 11 May to 9 September, and in Dido, Queen of Carthage as Venus.
 Her most recent theatre performance has been as Lady Capulet in the production Romeo and Juliet at the Regent's Park Open Air Theatre on 24 June 2021.